Between art & Art

 Since the 1970s, the use of the 35mm or medium format cameras for certain kinds of documentation increased dramatically.
 These became the medium of choice for almost everything except images of museum objects, which required the high resolution results possible only with large format equipment and film.
 Today digital technologies reign in major public museums but the same division of types of documentation occurs - lower megapixel cameras are used for general documentation while digital backs are used on large format cameras for documentation of the collection.

-To date work on the Between art & Art project has been carried out in the following museums (some of whose institutional archives I have also explored): the Metropolitan Museum of Art, New York; the Royal Ontario Museum, Toronto; the Art Gallery of Ontario, Toronto; and, the Victoria and Albert Museum, London; Kunstmuseum Thun, Switzerland; Fotomuseum Winterthur & Fotostiftung Schweiz, Winterthur, Switzerland; Sprengel Museum, Hanover, Germany; Museum Boijmans Van Beuningen, Rotterdam, Netherlands (the sample images presented on this site represent only a small percentage of the total number of photographs taken in these museums).
-Click on 'next' above to see other museums.
+To date work on the Between art & Art project has been carried out in the following museums (some of whose institutional archives I have also explored): the Metropolitan Museum of Art, New York; the Royal Ontario Museum, Toronto; the Art Gallery of Ontario, Toronto; and, the Victoria and Albert Museum, London; Kunstmuseum Thun, Switzerland; Fotomuseum Winterthur & Fotostiftung Schweiz, Switzerland.

 back to museology overview page